 • South Dakota

-As far as how much capital gains are taxed at the state level, the tax rate you’ll pay can depend on where you live.
+As far as how much capital gains are taxed at the state level, the tax rate you’ll pay will depend on where you live.
 Some states offer more favorable tax treatment than others for capital gains.

 • South Dakota